-- The CLIPS file includes a list of persons who have been declared vexatious litigant or who are subject to Civil Restraint Orders.
-These litigants may require the permission of the court before bringing a claim or making an application. - There is also a list of any unrepresented person who have made excessive and repeated use of the CLIPS scheme. - You are free to decline to provide assistance, and to decide the scope of any assistance you do provide for these unrepresented persons.
+- The CLIPS papers in conference room 18 include a list of persons who have been declared vexatious litigant or who are subject to Civil Restraint Orders.
+These litigants may require the permission of the court before bringing a claim or making an application. - There is also a list of any unrepresented persons who have made excessive and repeated use of the CLIPS scheme. - You are free to decline to provide assistance, and to decide the scope of any assistance you do provide for these unrepresented persons.